About Us

 Our Founding Story

-We launched this business in 2020 with the hope of realizing sustainable art by reviving the time and thoughts of the artisans who have worked on these vessels using "Kintsugi", the ancient Japanese urushi repairing method.
+We launched this business in 2020 with the hope of realizing sustainable art by reviving the time and thoughts of the craftsmen who worked on these vessels using "Kintsugi", the ancient Japanese restoration method with urushi lacquer.

-Basically, kintsugi is regarded of reusing a broken vessel after it has been repaired by the owner or artisan, so kintsugi pieces have not been generally distributed.
+Essentially, Kintsugi is the reuse of a broken vessel after it has been restored by the owner or craftsman, so Kintsugi pieces have not been widely distributed.

 By using Kintsugi as a "Vessel of Thought" to reunite people and the world that have been divided and hurt, and by spreading the good old sustainable art of Japan to the world, we hope to realize world peace.
 We believe Kintsugi has the power to change the world!